acumos/system-integration/z2a/README.md

 * VM Distribution Recommendations
   * git (source code tool)
     * git is not installed by default by Linux distributions
-    * git must be installed to allow for Acumos repo replication
+    * git must be installed to allow for Acumos repository replication

 ### Miscellaneous Requirements

-* A SSH client with port-forward/tunnel/proxy capabilities
+* A SSH client with port-forward/tunnel/proxy capabilities; such as:
   * PuTTY (Windows SSH client)
   * SecureCRT (MacOS SSH client)
+  * OpenSSH (Linux SSH client)

 * For Flow-1 installation, the user **must** have sudo rights on the VM (i.e. must exist in the `/etc/sudoers` file).

 * For Flow-1, the VM requires Internet access such that OS updates, OS supplemental packages and Helm chart installations can be performed.
 Either the VM has proxied access to the Internet or the user must be able to configure the proxy setting for the VM.

->NOTE: internet proxy configurations are beyond the scope of the installation documentation.  `z2a` provides a simple proxy mechanism has been provided to assist with the installation process.
-Please see the README-PROXY.md document for assistance with more complex proxy configurations.
+>NOTE: internet proxy configurations are beyond the scope of the installation documentation.
+Please see the README-PROXY.md document for assistance with proxy configurations requirements.

 ## Flow-1 Deployment